Subterranean Discovery: Medieval Welsh Abbey Tunnel from Norman Invasion Period

 At this point, it is thought that the Welsh abbey tunnel network might be associated with a nearby medieval iron works that often required reservoir complexes known as “Carron Dams.”

-Another section of the Welsh abbey tunnel recently found under Tintern Abbey, Wales. ( Western Power Distribution )
+Another section of the Welsh abbey tunnel found under Tintern Abbey, Wales.
+(Western Power Distribution)

 2021: Year Of Medieval European Tunnel Discoveries

-The announcement of the discovery of ancient Welsh abbey tunnels comes only two days after Ancient Origins wrote about a similar discovery in Poland.
+The announcement of the discovery of ancient Welsh abbey tunnels came only two days after Ancient Origins wrote about a similar discovery in Poland.

 - Caernarfon Castle: The Imposing Welsh Constantinople